sammaxfleet/THISORTHATAPI/README.md

 - My mentor at Code Institute Antonio Rodriguez, for code review, help and feedback.
 Very much appreciated!
 - Also the tutors at code institute particularly helping with the API build.
 - My setpember code institute channel  for the support and weekly group chats.
+- Peer Code Review channel also on slack